Aurelian-C/React-Summary_App/src/markdowns/01_React_basics/What_are_components_and_why_is_React_all_about_them.md

 ## What is a component?

-React apps are made out of components. ==A component is a piece of the UI that has its own logic and appearance==.
-A component can be as small as a button, or as large as an entire page.
+React applications are built from isolated pieces of UI called *components*. ==A React component is a JavaScript function that you can sprinkle with markup.== ==In other words, a React component is a piece of the UI that has its own logic and appearance==.
+Components can be as small as a button, or as large as an entire page.

 Conceptually, ==components are just JavaScript functions== that accept arbitrary inputs (called **props**) and return **JSX markup ** describing what should appear on the screen.
 A component in React is just a JavaScript function, a special kind of function, special regarding what it returns (_it does return JSX markup_), but other than that it's just a JavaScript function.